wasp-lang/wasp/web/docs/auth/overview.md

 ### Default validations

-Wasp includes several basic validation mechanisms.
-If you need something extra, the [next section](#customizing-validations) shows how to customize them.
+Wasp includes several basic validation mechanisms for the auth fields.

 Default validations depend on the auth method you use.